davxy/datawok-posts/posts/zk-proof.md

 - **Efficiency**: Both the total computation time of `V(x,π)` and the overall communication in `(P,V)` is polynomial with respect to length of `x`.

-The parameter `ε` represents a cap on the *verifier*'s error probability.
+The parameter `ε` represents a cap on the *verifier*'s error probability, an is popularly known as the **soundness error**.

 If for a single protocol execution `ε < 1`, then we can always derive another protocol which executes the original one `k` times consecutively, thus exponentially reducing the error probability to an arbitrary value `εᵏ`.

 For instance, if `ε = 1/10`, executing the protocol `5` times would reduce the error probability to `ε⁵ = 1/100000`, allowing Victor to accept with a probability of `0.99999`.

 Constructing a static proof for some problems can be significantly more challenging.
 This is partly because the *prover* has to answer in advance to all